Ciapas-Linux/Ciapas-Linux/README.md

 https://github.com/Ciapas-Linux/rayturbo
 </p>

-<H4>android-irrlicht:</H4> The repository contains a project template for android studio, thanks to which you can use the 3D irrlich graphic library in your applications.
-The project contains debug versions of the irrlicht library for arm, arm64, x86, and x86_64.
+<H4>android-irrlicht:</H4>The repository contains a project template for android studio, thanks to which you can use the 3D irrlich graphic library in your applications.
+The project contains prebuilt debug versions of the irrlicht library for arm, arm64, x86, and x86_64.
+Now you can download the repository and build your android apk application more easier.
 Feel free to download the repository and build your android full multimedia apk app.
 <p align="center">
 https://github.com/Ciapas-Linux/android-irrlicht
 </p>